0xcert/techpaper/src/whitepaper.md

 Anyone can become an issuer by deploying a new Xcert smart contract to the blockchain.
 An issuer should represent a trusted authority that provides value for the interested public.
 The issuer uses Xcerts on the blockchain to provide proofs of ownership for its digitized assets.

-The minting process starts by asset certification process which is covered later in this document.
+The minting process starts with asset certification process which is covered later in this document.
 The result of the certification is asset data objects and a cryptographic proof of a digital asset.
 An issuer submits these content, together with additional protocol configuration and holder address to the blockchain which creates a new Xcert token and assigns the ownership to the provided holder.
 Optionally an issuer publishes the public metadata as well.

 <img src="images/4.svg" height="200" />